Close

 Step 1: Determine Your Visa Category

 Identify the correct visa type based on your travel purpose, duration, and nationality.
-Tourist visas cover short-term visits, while business visas require invitation letters.
-Students need specific documentation from Slovenian institutions.
+Tourist visas cover short-term visits lasting up to 90 days for tourism, visiting friends and family, or business purposes.
+Business visas require invitation letters, while students need specific documentation from Slovenian institutions.

 Step 2: Gather Required Documentation